johnx25bd/os-technical-showcase/README.md

 ## Intro to APIs

-- Public Sector Geospatial Agreement => unlocking the economic value of Ordnance Survey data by making it easier and less expensive to access and use OS data.
 - The OS Data Hub, which will include 7 APIs.
 This webinar will touch on 4 beta services that are live now:
   - OS Maps API
   - OS Vector Tiles API